mkda15/P8_software/README.md

 # P8_software
 This repository includes software that has been developed and used at the 8th semester project of Mathematical Engineering at Aalborg University.
-The software is written in Python, and the overall goal has been to estimate the sparse channel matrix <strong>G</strong> in the equation <strong>Y</strong> = <strong>S</strong> &middot; <strong>G</strong> + <strong>W</strong> by using both classical sparse channel estimation and with machine learning.
+The software is written in Python, and the overall goal has been to estimate the sparse channel matrix <strong>G</strong> in the equation <strong>Y</strong> = <strong>S</strong> &middot; <strong>G</strong> + <strong>W</strong> by using both a classical sparse channel estimation algorithm and machine learning.

 Scripts included in the repository are:
 <ul>